-An exciting and refreshing showcase of established and emerging new talent from modern Africa and its diaspora, The African Heritage Exhibition opened on Wednesday 31st March 2010 at the Bedfordbury Gallery in Covent Garden.
-Exhibiting everything from photography, to fine art, jewellery to ceramics, the show is a celebration of Africa’s rich and vibrant cultural output.
+An exciting and refreshing showcase of established and emerging new talent from modern Africa and its diaspora, discount The African Heritage Exhibition opened on Wednesday 31st March 2010 at the Bedfordbury Gallery in Covent Garden.
+Exhibiting everything from photography, for sale to fine art, generic jewellery to ceramics, the show is a celebration of Africa’s rich and vibrant cultural output.

 Is this your first curatorial effort?
 Yes it is!
 I have learnt so much through the curatorial process and understanding the space around the art is just as important as the art.
 I collaborated with the African Eden Safari Company to put this exhibition together along with other sponsors like MacIntyre Hudson from the finance sector and Obaseki Solicitors.
 We also received a lot of support from various African embassies, Fairmont Hotels, Lonely Planet and Lush soaps, so we have been very fortunate!

 What inspired you to put on this exhibition?
 I became extremely exhausted and bored of seeing the same images of Africa through the media which only showed poverty, lack of education, basically lack of hope or prosperity.
 I have travelled many times to different countries in Africa and while there is a side that struggles, there are also many positive things happening in the continent which the western world is not exposed to.
 That is what inspired me to hold an event that will allow the western audience to engage with the positive side of Africa through art, photography, music, food and travel which reflects a vibrant, modern united nation that has a lot to give.
 I also thought that it would be good time to do this with the World Cup being held in South Africa this year.